integrated-ethics/web/content/labs/media-literacy.md

 **Notes to the professor:**

--   We had students who thought that only reading the second article
-    > (which tried to give both sides) was acceptable, corresponding to
-    > set 5.
-Talk about how any one person can be biased and not have
-    > all of the information.
+-   We had students who thought that only reading the second article (which tried to give both sides) was acceptable, corresponding to set 5.
+Talk about how any one person can be biased and not have all of the information.
 Multiple sources are always valuable

--   We had students who liked the first article because it appeared to
-    > present the most statistics possibly corresponding to our
-    > sister-notetaker in set 6.
+-   We had students who liked the first article because it appeared to present the most statistics possibly corresponding to our sister-notetaker in set 6.
 Talk about how stats can be skewed.

--   Set 2 is probably the closest to our set of articles although it
-    > does have voices on each side along with the one that should give
+-   Set 2 is probably the closest to our set of articles although it does have voices on each side along with the one that should give both sides.
-    > both sides.

--   Students may also see set 3 as corresponding to our generator
-    > article example because there are 2 witnesses and 2 articles.
-    > Point out that this is different because there is no one person
-    > looking at both sides.
-It might still be better than having just
-    > one witness or
+-   Students may also see set 3 as corresponding to our generator article example because there are 2 witnesses and 2 articles.
+Point out that this is different because there is no one person looking at both sides.
+It might still be better than having just one witness or

-[Activity 2 (5 mins)]{.ul}
+<u>Activity 2 (5 mins)</u>

--   As a class, students and professor define a set of guidelines for credible articles/authors based on the analogy and the reading.
+-   As a class, students and professor define a set of guidelines for
+    > credible articles/authors based on the analogy and the reading.

 ***Notes to the professor**: Experts on media literacy ask researchers to consider the following when choosing articles for their background